Skip over navigation

 - Allison Walker, Ph.D. student,is studying marine fungi of U.S. Gulf of Mexico barrier island beaches, with a focus on biodiversity, succession and sampling strategy.
 She received her Ph.
 D. in 2012 and is now a postdoctoral scientist at Agriculture and Agri-Food Canada in Ottawa, Ontario.

 - Shuo Shen, Ph.D. student, B.S.
-Biological Science, Ocean University of China, Qingdao, is beginning a project on the molecular detection of Photobacterium damselae subspp. damselae in marine fish and bottlenose dolphins.
+Biological Science, Ocean University of China, Qingdao, is working on antibiotic sensitivity patterns in the 350 bacteria isolated by Rachelle Williams from bottlenose dolphins.

 - Rachelle Williams, M.S. student, B.S. in Biological Sciences from The University of Southern Mississippi.
-Her adviser is is Dr. Sherry Herron, Director of the Center for Science and Mathematics Education.
-Dr. Grimes serves on her thesis committee.
-Rachelle is characterizing Vibrios associated with bottlenose dolphin blood and tissue samples in Dr. Grimes' lab.
-Her samples came from Barrataria Bay, LA and Sarasota Bay, FL and were collected by NOAA scientists.
-She has defended her M.S. exam and plans to graduate in May 2014.
+Her adviser was Dr. Sherry Herron, Director of the Center for Science and Mathematics Education.
+Dr. Grimes served on her thesis committee.
+Rachelle isolated 350 bacteria from Barrataria Bay, LA and Sarasota Bay, FL, samples that were collected by NOAA scientists.

 - Tracy R. Berutti, M.S, graduated in December 2013, now a research assistant at Seachem Laboratories, Inc.